ItzCino/LynAttendance/ReadMe.md

 THIS PROGRAM WAS DESIGNED ON PYTHON VERSION 3.8.0 AND SHOULD WORK WITH NEWER VERSIONS

-For this set of program to run pip needs to be installed.
+For this program to run, pip must be installed.
-Pip isn't installed, click the link below and follow instructions for installation https://www.liquidweb.com/kb/install-pip-windows/
+If pip isn't installed, click the link below and follow instructions for installation https://www.liquidweb.com/kb/install-pip-windows/
-If the required packages / libraries are installed feel free to move onto the "How To Use" section of this ReadMe.

-Required Libraries / Packages:
+REQUIRED LIBRARIES / PACKAGES:
 Request
 BeautifulSoup4

+If the required packages / libraries are installed feel free to move onto the "How To Use" section of this ReadMe.
+If not continue reading.

-if either library isn't installed then follow the intructions below for installing these packages:
+If either or both libraries aren't installed, then follow the intructions below for installing these packages:
 (Keep in mind that pip needs to be installed in order for these libraries to be install so if pip isn't installed follow this link: https://www.liquidweb.com/kb/install-pip-windows/ )

 Installation for REQUEST package / library:

-Simpler Route:
+Simple Route (BOTH python and pip must be install to work) :

 1. Navigate to the Packages folder supplied with this repository.
 2. Run the files to install your missing packages / libraries.